Chapter 32 - Environmental Impact Statement (EIS)

 The California Transportation Commission (CTC) does not review or approve NEPA-only draft or final documents.

 The ROD must briefly describe each alternative and explain the balancing of values that formed the basis for the selection of the alternative.
 The ROD must identify the environmentally preferable alternative(s) (see CEQ's Forty Questions, question number 6).
 Where the selected alternative is other than the environmentally preferable alternative, the ROD should clearly state the reasons for not selecting the environmentally preferable alternative.
 The values that were important factors in the decision-making process should be clearly stated along with the reasons some values were considered more important than others.
+Additionally, informed by the summary of the submitted alternatives, information, and analyses in the FEIS, together with any other material in the record that he or she determines to be relevant, the decision maker shall certify in the ROD that the agency has considered all of the alternatives, information, analyses, and objections submitted by state, tribal, and local governments and public commenters for consideration by the lead and cooperating agencies in developing the EIS (40 CFR 1505.2).

 The ROD should also summarize any mitigation measures that will be incorporated into the project to compensate for identified significant impacts and any measures adopted to otherwise minimize environmental harm.
 The ROD also must describe any monitoring or enforcement program adopted for specific mitigation measures.
 If a Section 4(f) Evaluation is involved, the ROD should include a summary of the Section 4(f) Evaluation outlined in 23 CFR 774.9.